COUCH TO THE SUMMIT PERFORMANCE COACHING

 As an experienced elite level trail runner, I cut my teeth in vertical focused events early in my career including competitive Vertical KM and Stair races.
 This background gave me significant advantages running at high altitudes in Europe above 2000m and 3000m altitude (despite training at low altitudes in Australia).

 I've placed highly in the gruelling Mont Blanc Marathon in Chamonix France (55th in 2013 and 21st in 2015 out of 2000 runners).
-I have the second fastest ever time in the challenging Vancouver 100km race (6500m ascent), have climbed the Grouse Grind 18 times in 19 hours (14,500m) during the 2019 Multi Grouse Grind Challenge, and finished an on-foot Everesting Challenge (100km 9000m ascent and descent in one run) among some of my achievements.
+I have the second fastest ever time in the challenging Vancouver 100km race (6500m ascent), have climbed the Grouse Grind 18 times in 19 hours (14,500m) during the 2019 Multi Grouse Grind Challenge before returning five years later in 2024 to equal the record with 19 grinds in 19 hours (15,300m) despite a two year layoff from training and only 10 weeks to prepare.
+I also finished an on-foot Everesting Challenge (100km 9000m ascent and descent in one run) among some of my achievements.

 I also raced twice the Red Bull K3 race in Italy, that includes 3000m ascent in just 9km.
 This triple vertical KM race is a crazy hard race - essentially the pinnacle of vertical endurance races - that tested and challenged everything I had as an athlete.
 Especially in the heat of summer and topping out at 3500m altitude.

 Becoming a high-level athlete wasn’t easy for me.
 I have experienced a lot of turmoil in my career that has given me a deeper perspective of the challenges that athletes face – especially those that start running late in life.
 I didn’t start running till age 30 and I had faced enormous challenges with my biomechanics in my formative years – and even still to this date.
-I have a form of Ehlers Danlos syndrome that makes my joints more unstable than regular people, causing chronic muscle tension and instability.
-Just being able to survive any ultramarathon required a lot of body management and has given me strong expertise in this field.
+I have a form of Ehlers Danlos syndrome that makes my ligaments slightly more unstable than regular people, causing chronic muscle tension and instability.
+Just being able to survive any ultramarathon required a lot of body management and has given me strong expertise in fortifying the hips and legs from impact loading.

-I wasn’t able to achieve all I wanted to achieve in my racing career in terms of result, but from where I started and what I had to overcome, I 100% succeeded.
+I wasn’t able to achieve all I wanted to achieve in my racing career in terms of results, but from where I started and what I had to overcome, I 100% succeeded.

 To inch everything out of my body, I have spent over 15 years obsessing over training science, exploring the minds and methods of the best coaches, observing how other athletes train, and also trail testing various approaches during my diverse trail running career as an elite level athlete.
 I intuitively know what works, having trained myself to a high level, and helped many athletes improve their health and fitness significantly which has given further insight into how my approaches effect other athletes.